 The criminal accountability of both serving and former members of the cabinet for offenses committed during the discharge of their duties, as well as the respective special criminal procedure is included in article 86 of the Constitution.
-This provision as an outcome of the 2001 constitutional amendment is significantly different compared to the regular criminal process in many levels.
+This provision as an outcome of the 2001 constitutional amendment is significantly different compared to the regular criminal process.